 Estate Administration and Deceased Estates

 If you have been named the executor of a will, or appointed administrator, you don’t have to do it alone.
-McNamara’s and Associates offer experienced estate experts who can give precise advice to help and guide you through this difficult time of administering a deceased estate.
+McNamara’s Law offer experienced estate experts who can give precise advice to help and guide you through this difficult time of administering a deceased estate.

 How we help

 We will help you liaise with valuers, financial personnel and institutions etc. ensuring the administration of the estate is efficiently undertaken.

 The process of estate administration can be far from simple and usually deals with issues such as:

 - does Probate/Letters of Administration need to be applied for?

 - did the person have capacity when making the will?